Divisions Property, Inheritances, and Gifts

-1) A gift or inheritance must be received after the date of marriage to be able to be excluded.
-Gifts or inheritances received before the date of marriage are treated as pre-marriage assets, and will thus be included in the division of property if they still exist at the date of separation.1
+If a gift or inheritance is received before the date of marriage.
+It will be treated as a pre-marriage asset and will thus be included in the division of property if it still exists at the date of separation.

-a) Example: Villanelle receives 300 dollars as a gift, which she places into her joint account with her wife Eve.
-Upon their separation, she is only entitled to 150 dollars.
+- Example: Villanelle receives 300 dollars as a gift, which she places into her joint account with her wife Eve.
+When they separate, she is only entitled to $150.

 Whether you are considering divorce or not, you can receive more detailed information and advice on the exclusion of Inheritances and Gifts from one of our Family Lawyers.
 You can reach our office at 905-366-0202 or contact us through our website here.